willsong819/Analytics-Value-Chain-Project/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Will Song's usedcar_webapp's documentation!
+Welcome to Will Song's Used Car Web App's documentation!
 ==========================================

 .. toctree::
-   :maxdepth: 12
+   :maxdepth: 2
    :caption: Contents:

+   flask_app
+   models

 Indices and tables